MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 #### To hide or show an attribute's metrics

-* In the chart's legend (below the chart), select the attribute name to hide it's metrics from the chart.
-Select the attribute name again to show it in the chart.
+* In the chart's legend (below the chart), select the attribute name to hide it's metrics from the trend-line chart.
+Select the attribute name again to show its metrics in the trend-line chart.

 #### To drill down or exclude an attribute